 Use your jar lifter to remove a jar from the canner, drain, and place on the towel.
 Keep the remaining jars in the canner so they stay hot.

-Add citric acid or bottled lemon juice to each jar.
-For pints, add 1/4 teaspoon of citric acid or 1 Tablespoon of bottled lemon juice to each jar.
-For quarts, add 1/2 teaspoon citric acid or 2 Tablespoons of bottled lemon juice to each jar.
+Add citric acid or lemon juice to the jar.
+For pints, add 1/4 teaspoon of citric acid, or 1 tablespoon of bottled lemon juice to each jar.
+For quarts, add 1/2 teaspoon citric acid or 2 tablespoons of bottled lemon juice to each jar.

 Remove the screw on bands and wash the jars.
-Label and date the jars.
-Store your jars in a cool, dark place and use within 12 months.
+Label, date, and store your jars in a cool, dark place.
+Use within 12 to 18 months.
+Refrigerate the sauce once opened and consume within a few days.
 Yields about 6-7 pint jars or 3-4 quarts depending on how much the sauce reduces.